aws-samples/serverless-patterns/apigw-sns-sms/README.md

 curl -X POST 'https://abc.execute-api.us-east-2.amazonaws.com/dev/' -H 'Content-Type: application/json' --data-raw '{"Message": "hi","PhoneNumber": 911234567890}'
 }'
 ```
 Please note, if the Account / region is in sandbox then you need to first verify the number before sending a message.
-Read more about it at Adding and verifying phone numbers in the SMS sandbox
+Read more about it in the documentation for [Adding and verifying phone numbers in the SMS sandbox](https://docs.aws.amazon.com/sns/latest/dg/sns-sms-sandbox-verifying-phone-numbers.html)

 ## Cleanup